mavxg/slatejs/README.md

       and missing opens by inserting before your insert. (or just collapse the selection like Google Docs)

 # Encryption

 Add encrypted section.
 Generates key which it uses to encrypt the section and then encrypts that with your password based key.

 Where should we store the keys?
 Document object.
+Server sid

   (encrypted (key "salt" "vhash", "encrypted key") ... encrypted data ...)

+  (encrypted (keys {pubid:..., key:encrypted key}) (encd nonce ... encrypted ops ...) (encd nonce ) ...)

+  server side we store a users public key and encrypted private key (which we only share with them) ... this way we can separate this out...

 # IDEAS